 We strongly encourage you to keep this information up to date, even after the application process, so we can send you important service announcements.

 Step 3: Continue your application

-If you no longer have access to this inbox, or if you're not planning to actively monitor this email address, edit your email address in the AdWords API Center by following the instructions above in step 2, so we can contact you.
-Then (re)submit the follow-up application form and we'll get back to you within two business days.
+We typically contact you within two business days of the date you submitted your application, at the email address you provided in step 2: If you no longer have access to this inbox, or if you're not planning to actively monitor this email address, edit your email address in the AdWords API Center by following the instructions above in step 2, so we can contact you.

 Token Review team has approved my developer token